 Find a real estate agent that best suits your needs

 Once you have all we mentioned figured out and you know how much you can spend on your rental in Japan, your next move would be to find a real estate agent.
 This person will be your direct representative when communicating whit landlords.
 Thus, it is a must that the agent understands not only what your budget is, but also what are your wants and needs.
 Otherwise, they will not be able to find what you desire.
+In case you do not have an agent yet, remember that Tokyo Room Finder can act as your agent.
+To discover all the services the company offers have a look here.
 Also, not only do they need to understand you, but they need to be reliable, trustworthy and loyal.
 The same applies when looking for reliable movers.
-In case you still haven’t found dependable movers visit relosmart.asia.

 As you can tell, renting in Japan is a move that will severely impact your bank account balance.
 Initially, you will have many and mostly large expenses to deal with.
 However, the rents are high, but so are the salaries.
 Thus, besides the initial financial shock, you should be able to carry out all of your expenses.
 Of course, under the assumption that you planned well and calculated correctly your financial reach.
 Once you apply our advice, you will be a true pro in renting in Japan.